aberdean/coursera-test/README.md

-# coursera-test
+# HTML, CSS, and Javascript for Web Developers course on Coursera
-Coursera test repository
+Coursera HTML, CSS, and Javascript for Web Developers course repository Hosting all assignments for the course